Find Grad Schools

 What Kind of Logging Worker Job Opportunities Are There?

-In the United States, there were 4,500 jobs for Logging Worker in 2016.
+There were about 4,500 jobs for Logging Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Logging Worker.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 undefined